Vehicle Registration Tax (VRT)

 Otherwise, you must register the vehicle yourself.
 You must get the CoC, either in paper or electronic form, from the seller.
 You must check in advance that the car seller has a CoC and the other mandatory documentation prior to purchase.

 You must enter the CoC using either myAccount or ROS.
 If the CoC is provided in the correct XML format, you may upload it.
 XML CoCs can only be generated by the manufacturer.
 It is not possible to convert a PDF or Word file to the correct format.
 The CoC can also be inputted manually.
-This manual will assist you e-CoC Procedures Manual.
+The e-CoC Procedures Manual will assist you

 The CoC must be uploaded prior to your NCTS appointment.